Forestella: 2019–2020: Second album and continued success

-2021–present: Third album
+2021–present: Third album, new label, first EP and first overseas tour

-Beginning in January 2021, a 12-episode "All Star" edition of Phantom Singer was aired and Forestella were among the returning teams as the winners of the second season.
+Beginning in January 2021, a 12-episode "All Stars" edition of Phantom Singer was aired and Forestella were among the returning teams as the winners of the second season.
 They then released their third full-length album The Forestella digitally on April 19, while the physical album was released two weeks later.
 The four digital singles released the previous year were also included in the album.
-The album also included a Korean-language remake of Serge Lama's hit "Je suis malade"; they had covered the song in its original French that year on Phantom Singer All Star and earned praise from Lama himself.
+The album also included a Korean-language remake of Serge Lama's hit "Je suis malade"; they had covered the song in its original French that year on Phantom Singer All Stars and earned praise from Lama himself.

 According to statistics compiled by the Korea Performing Arts Box Office Information System (KOPIS), Forestella ranked first in ticket sales within the "classical and opera" category for the first half of 2021.
 Despite multiple postponements and some of the dates of their Nella Fantasia: Time Travel and The Forestella tours having to be spread out over several months due to COVID-19 restrictions, three of the concerts ranked in the top 5 best-selling concerts within that category.
 On August 2, it was announced that the group signed with Beat Interactive after terminating their contract with their previous management two months earlier, although the individual members remain under their respective agencies for their solo activities.
 However their previous management would remain in charge of The Forestella tour as per their agreement since it had been scheduled prior to the contract termination.

 In the 2021 Brand of the Year Awards, which took place on September 7, they were named Crossover Group of the Year.

+On November 10, 2021, Kang released his debut solo album under the name PITTA, titled ID: PITTA.
+The following month, Cho released a solo album of his own, Shinsegae: Parana.

+On May 30, 2022, the quartet released their first mini-album under their new label, The Beginning: World Tree, featuring the single "Save Our Lives" as its title track.
+All four members were given songwriting credit for "Save Our Lives", and a music video was also released on the same day.
+In December of the same year, it was announced that Forestella would be making a second comeback; their first single album, The Bloom: Utopia/The Borders of Utopia, was released on December 22, 2022.
+Dutch composer Valensia collaborated with them during the production of the title track "Utopia", sharing songwriting credit with the four members.

+In January 2023, Forestella embarked on their first overseas tour, giving concerts in New York, Los Angeles and Vancouver.
+In April 2023, Kang released his second album as PITTA, Be Free, featuring the single "Be Free".
+On July 1, 2023, Forestella released a digital single, titled "White Night" (백야).
+It was followed by another digital single on 6 September, titled "KOOL".